-It is too easy to go about our busy lives and not notice symptoms of physical or mental illness.
-Our body has built-in warning systems which alert us to the signs that we need to pay attention.
+It is too easy to go about our busy lives and not notice physical or mental illness symptoms.
+Our body has built-in warning systems which alert us to the signs of mental illness that we need to pay attention to.

 - Long-lasting sadness or irritability

 - Extremely high and low moods

 - Excessive fear, worry, or anxiety

 - Dramatic changes in eating or sleeping habits